kirkshoop/async_scope/asyncscope.md

 [@P2300R6] doesn't provide any facilities to spawn dynamic work and return a sender (i.e., something like `when_all` but with a dynamic number of input senders).

 Using `start_detached()` here follows the *fire-and-forget* style, meaning that we have no control over the termination of the work being started.
-We don't have control over the lifetime of the operation being started.
+We don't have control over the lifetime of the *async-function* being started.

 At the end of the function, we are destroying the work context and the thread pool.
-But at that point, we don't know whether all the operations have completed.
+But at that point, we don't know whether all the *async-function*s have completed.
-If there are still operations that are not yet complete, this might lead to crashes.
+If there are still *async-function*s that are not yet complete, this might lead to crashes.

 [@P2300R6] doesn't give us out-of-the-box facilities to use in solving these types of problems.